DEFINITION CHARACTERISTICS DEVELOPMENT AND CONSEQUENCES OF SEXUAL ADDICTION

 THE DEVELOPING BRAIN AND SEX ADDICTION

 Brain development in humans is said to reach full maturity around the age of 25 years.
 (Research Prof Jay Giedd, National Institute Of Mental Health NIMH, USA).
-It is easy to understand that the immature brain of a child is not capable to process adult sexual concepts without negative consequences to their development.
+It is quite easy to understand that the immature brain of a child is unable to process adult sexual concepts without negative consequences to their development.

-The mature executive part of the brain, the frontal lobes, put ‘brakes’ on impulses, estimates situations, and assesses a rational response to emotional stimuli.
+The mature executive part of the brain, the frontal lobes, ‘puts brakes’ on impulses, ‘estimates situations’, and ‘assesses a rational response’ to emotional stimuli.
 These systems are immature in childhood.

-As a result of either, a single event, or repeated and continued exposure to adult sexual concepts, including pornography, children are vulnerable to suffer damaging consequences to their emotional, psychological, and social development.
-Common manifestations in adulthood are evident in a lack of impulse control, expressions of inadequate sexual or social behaviours, low self esteem, difficulty trusting others, over-or-under attachment or avoidance of intimate relationships, love addiction, love avoidance, sex addiction.
+As a result of either, a single event, or repeated and continued exposure to adult sexual concepts, including exposure to pornography, children are vulnerable to suffer damaging consequences to their emotional, psychological, and social development.
+Common manifestations in adulthood are evidenced in a lack of impulse control, expressions of inadequate sexual or social behaviours, low self esteem, difficulty trusting others, over-or-under attachment, or avoidance of intimate relationships.

 MAKE AN ENQUIRY OR BOOK YOUR APPOINTMENT

 Please contact our Sex Addiction Specialist Book Or Enquire Online, or call Heide in Sydney directly and get obligation free information.
 Call now (+61) 02 9380 4486 or email firstname.lastname@example.org